Hey there and thank you so much for being here! 🥰

 We should care about our travel destination as if it were our own home (and in a larger sense it is - as Earth is the home of all of us).
 But on a smaller scale we are guests everywhere we go that is not our home.

 One way to leverage your own happiness is by helping others.
-It's neuroscience.

 Helping others helps ourselves.

 We've all experienced this: if you've ever given something from your heart (a compliment, time, donation, a gift or smile etc.), you know that it feels great to make someone's life easier and to brighten their day.
+Both parties benefit: you and them.

-10 tips for travelling more sustainably really anybody can do:
+10 tips for traveling more sustainably:

 Be sure to download the corresponding PDF Checklist at the end of this page.
 Challenge yourself and your friends on your next trip: How many circles will you tick off?

-1. Support local communites
+3. Support local communities

 By spending your money on locally made souvenirs, food or crafts, you support the local artists, vendors and producers and strengthen the local economy and protect cultural heritage directly and immediately.